Board of directors

 MBA, FCAANZ

-Mr Dodd is a senior partner at PwC and has 32 years of accounting and finance experience.
-He is married to Bernadette with five lovely teenage daughters.
-He provides services to clients in the ASX100 across Mining, Infrastructure, Health and many other industries.
+Mr Dodd is a Senior Partner at PwC and has over 30 years of accounting and finance experience.
+He provides services to clients in the ASX100 across mining, infrastructure, technology and many other industries.
 He spent two years working in the UK and shorter stints in Asia and Africa.
-He is also a director on the boards of The Good Foundation, Peter MacCallum Cancer Foundation, and Loreto Ministries.
+He is also a Director on the boards of Peter MacCallum Cancer Foundation and Loreto Ministries.

 Mr George Ou